apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/backup-and-restore/backup-and-restore-for-redis.md

 ---
-title: Backup and restore for Redis Standalone
+title: Backup and restore for a Redis cluster
 description: Guide for backup and restore for a Redis cluster
 keywords: [redis, backup, restore]
 sidebar_position: 2
 sidebar_label: Redis
 ---

-# Backup and restore for Redis cluster
+# Backup and restore for a Redis cluster

 This section shows how to use `kbcli` to back up and restore a Redis cluster.